yannickbohrer/React-Template-CLI/README.md

 # react-template-cli (rtc)

 rtc is a template driven cli tool for react development.\
-Generate react components using generic out of the box templates, or generate reusable templates from your existing component files!
+Generate component templates from your existing component files, or use generic out of the box templates when creating new components!\
+\
+rtc helps you get a new project up and running in no time by reusing different parts of former projects!\
+For example: Easily reuse the mobile header from your last application without having to reinvent the wheel!

 ### Requirements
 - cmake standard >= 3.25